$http Class

 'application/x-www-form-urlencoded') you have to set the content type

-must be a string.
+in the headers field and data must be a string.
 It's up to you to

 build the form-urlencoded string.